Tensor categories for vertex operator superalgebra extensions: Introduction

-Let $V$ be a $\frac{1}{2}\ZZ$-graded regular \VOA.
-Then $V$ is an extension of its $\ZZ$-graded vertex operator subalgebra $V_+$, that is,
+Let $V$ be a regular $\frac{1}{2}\ZZ$-graded \VOA; examples include Bershadsky-Polyakov algebras at specific levels \cite{Ber, Pol, Ar1}.
+Then $V$ is an extension of its $\ZZ$-graded subalgebra $V_+$, that is,

-Note the vertex operator algebra automorphism $\pm 1$ on $V_\pm$ generates an action of $\ztwo$ on $V$, and $V_+$ is the corresponding orbifold \VOA.
+The vertex operator algebra automorphism $\pm 1$ on $V_\pm$ generates an action of $\ztwo$ on $V$ with $V_+$ the corresponding orbifold vertex operator subalgebra.
 By \cite{CarM} (see also the appendix of \cite{CKLR}), $V_-$ is then a self-dual simple current of $V_+$.
-The representation category of $V$ is then as before the category of local modules for $V$ viewed as an algebra in the category of $V_+$-modules.
-On the other hand, every simple $V_+$-module induces to either a simple local $V$-module or a simple twisted $V$-module.
+The representation category of $V$ is as before the category of local modules for $V$ viewed as an algebra in the category of $V_+$-modules, and every simple $V_+$-module induces to either a simple local $V$-module or a simple twisted $V$-module.
 Both are naturally $\ZZ/2\ZZ$-graded,

 We denote by $\cSloc$ and $\cStw$ sets of representatives of inequivalent simple local and twisted modules as explained in the last subsection.
 We define characters as before as well:

 where $o(v)$ is the zero-mode of the vertex operator for $v\in V_+$.
 It turns out that the form of the modular $S$-transformation and Verlinde's formula are essentially decided by the categorical dimension of $V_-$ as a $V_+$-module, which is $-1$ as in the case of $\ZZ$-graded \VOSAs.
 Thus these formulae are the same as before, that is, the modular $S$-transformation has the form